Martin Seymour-Smith, The 100 Most Influential Books Ever Written: The History of Thought From Ancient Times to Today [1998]

 - Thomas Paine

-Common Sense; Addresed to the Inhabitants of America_4
+Common Sense; Addresed to the Inhabitants of America

 1776English